ckeditor/ckeditor5/docs/getting-started/quick-start.md

 ### CDN setup

 Start by attaching a link to style sheets.
 They contain all styles for the editor's UI and content.
-Styles are in two style sheets - for open-source and premium plugins.
+The styles are in two style sheets &ndash; for open-source and premium plugins.
 You can also include your styles if you like.
 Refer to the content styles guide for more information.

 ```html
 <link rel="stylesheet" href="<CDN_LINK>/ckeditor5/dist/browser/index.css" />